From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 You don't have to pay tax

 Just like betting on sport, your winnings in the UK are tax-free.
-The exception’s if your employer runs an incentive competition for staff, forever, the salesperson who sells the most cars wins a trip to Ibiza.
+The exception’s if your employer runs an incentive competition for staff, for example, the salesperson who sells the most cars wins a trip to Ibiza.

 Don't pay for comps listings